 The sad part of this miserable story is that Presidents Ford, Carter, Reagan, Bush, Clinton and Bush propagated and even doubled down on this dark plot to demean and diminish black America.
 And when black critics of the Obama Administration get ready to hurl more epithets against the first black President of the United States, they should pause and remember that he is the first and only President of the United States to initiate the process of decriminalizing federal drug laws while seriously attempting to end the scourge of mass incarceration – a Nixonian legacy that has outlived its authors as it continues to torment black men and women and children to this day.

 The takeaway of this miserable story is not simply that the War on Drugs was born of malicious racial policies.
 The real takeaway is that five presidents, the United States Congress, the Congressional Black Caucus, the Democratic Party and the Republican Party continued and propagated this awful “War”.
 And even after the casualties – black Americans and their families and their communities- piled up in cities across this nation the entire governmental apparatus of this country supported it.

 We are now witness to fresh thinking finally beginning to take hold as the “War” threatens to bankrupt states and cities financially.
 But even now, it seems that we are decades away from the stench of Nixon’s War on Black America being cleansed from this country.

-And is not Watergate or Cointelpro or “Enemies Lists” that are the worst part of the stained and battered legacy, it is the systematic and systemic War on Black America that is the worst part of the legacy of Richard Milhous Nixon.
+And is not Watergate or Cointelpro or the “Enemies Lists” that are the worst part of that stained and battered Richard Milhous Nixon legacy, it is the systematic and systemic War on Black America.